Unity Development · July 29, 2019

 Data Structures for Games: Priority Queue for Unity in C#

-I am so excited for my first post about data structures used in games.
 One of my professors used to say that applications are nothing but data structures and algorithms together.
 I don’t know if this theory still holds, but data structures are quite important parts of any kind of application including games.
-As a first topic, I’d like to write about Priority Queue, since it is not part of the C#’s Collection API.

 Standard Queue